 I did LSD while I was there. (lol) I hung out with the Buddhists.
 And I actually processed and integrated all the events in my life that had led up to this moment.
 And it worked for me.
 It worked for me in an environment that was very strange, because they provide very limited structure.
 I mean, if you seem to need it, they’ll help you with structure.
 If you seem to provide your own structure for yourself, they don’t bother you.
 They have nothing to sell you.
 Right.
 And it was just very beautiful.
 And then I came back to the United States and I started working for Deborah in the Department of Neurology at the University of Miami, which was the Ibogaine research project.

 And that was it, by the way.
 My second reboot worked.
 That was Halloween 1999.
-That’s my clean dish.
-The last time I ever did opioids.
+That’s my clean date, the last time I ever did opioids.

 LN: I totally agree with you about the benefit.
 But just so that people don’t think that its all a rosy stair-step to feeling better and better….there’s a lot of work involved in journeying with psychedelics, a lot of integration work, don’t you agree, over your lifetime.
 It’s like you do go into dark places, and you do have to sort things out, but it just gives you more tools and more vision to be able to do that.